 What’s one conventional wellness belief or mantra that needs to go away forever, and why?

 Oh, this is easy: “fitness trends.”
 I wish I could erase this phrase from existence.
 I liken this to “fast fashion”- if you wouldn’t buy cheaply made clothing, why would you expose your body to a flashy “fitness trend”?
 The quality is inevitably lower, and the long-term results and safety have not been tried.
 Beware…all that glitters is not gold.
-P.S.
-CBD oil can kiss my ass, and goat yoga is a gimmick.

 How do you destress at the end of your day?